Add these Irish-made food products to your shopping list next week and treat your taste buds to some new flavours

 With so much food talent across Ireland, there are lots of products to discover.
 From seaside villages, to west of Ireland valleys, makers and producers are creating hidden gems in wonderful places, and lucky for us, many of those items are now available to pick up on the weekly shop.
 Below, we’re highlighting some of the talented people who have been winners and runners up in the Irish Made Awards Food category, offering plenty of new flavours to try out in the coming months.

-For 2021, we are excited to announce SuperValu Ireland as the Sponsor of our Food Category.
+For 2022, we are excited to announce SuperValu Ireland as the Sponsor of our Food Category.
 SuperValu is Ireland’s largest grocery and food distributor.
-With over 30 years in business, it has become a well-established landmark across Irish communities.
-SuperValu are passionately committed to supporting local and Irish communities and source 75% of their products from Irish suppliers, supporting 2,200 Irish food producers.
+With over 30 years in business, it has become a well-established landmark across the country.
+SuperValu is passionately committed to supporting local and Irish communities and source 90% of their products from Irish suppliers, supporting 2,200 Irish food producers.

 Meet the past Food winners and runners-up of the Irish Made Awards: